Aciphylla monroi

 Aciphylla monroi, also known as little speargrass, is a species of speargrass endemic to New Zealand.

 Description

 It is a small speargrass with spiky leaves and white or yellow flowers.
 The leaves are up to 18 cm long and grey-green or yellowish.

 Range

 It is endemic to New Zealand, and restricted to the South Island.

 Habitat

 It is found in alpine areas.

 Etymology

-Aciphylla comes from a combination of the Latin word acicula, or needle, and the Greek word phyllum, or leaf.
-Together, they mean needle-leaf.

 Monroi was named for Sir David Monro, a New Zealand politician.

 Conservation status

 As of 2023, its conservation status was assessed as "Not Threatened".